PhantomReign/brno-go-android/README.md

 1. Install apk from apk folder.
 2. Run the application.

-Note: You can change URL in UrlModule.
-The dev variant has as URL localhost of server.
+Note: The dev variant has as URL localhost of server.
 The prod variant has URL provided by *Localtunnel* using command `lt --port 8080 --subdomain brnogoserver`.